pfigwer/totp/README.md

 ## Introduction

-This Rust application was created to safe few clicks when generating time-based one-time passwords using Google Authenticator.
+This Rust application was created to save few clicks when generating time-based one-time passwords using Google Authenticator.

 ## Usage